 Having an eye examination at home

-If you or someone you care for has a physical or mental disability or illness which means you are unable to leave your home unaccompanied, you're entitled to an eye examination at home.
+If you or someone you care for has a physical or mental disability or illness which means you are unable to leave your home unaccompanied, you’re eligible for an eye examination at home at least every two years, and more frequently if advised to do so by an optometrist or doctor.
 This also includes people living in residential or care homes.

 Arranging a home eye examination